Another Crypto Fraud Gone Very Wrong

 Potapenko and Turygin are among the many crypto-related figures facing grave charges in the US.
 FTX co-founder Sam Bankman-Fried was also extradited to the US last year after trying to hide in The Bahamas.

-Previously, GNCrypto reported that four founders of Forsage, a purportedly decentralized finance (DeFi) cryptocurrency investment platform, have been charged with conspiracy to commit wire fraud.
+Previously, GNcrypto reported that four founders of Forsage, a purportedly decentralized finance (DeFi) cryptocurrency investment platform, have been charged with conspiracy to commit wire fraud.